Prairie Pasque Flower

 Planting & Growing

 Prairie Pasque Flower will grow to be only 4 inches tall at maturity, with a spread of 4 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 This species is native to parts of North America.
 It can be propagated by division.